Terry's TMG Tips

 Data Section

-The screenshot above shows the Data > Database screen, which is where you select which TMG Project is to be used, and then you can select which Tags will be used much as you would on the Tag tab of TMG's report Options.
+The screenshot above shows the Data > Database section, which is where you select which TMG Project is to be used, and then you can select which Tags will be used much as you would on the Tags tab of TMG's report Options.
 As with TMG reports, there are controls for how dates appear, which place elements will be displayed, when Memos will appear, and how Sources are to be used.
 Most of the controls for these elements found in TMG's reports are available in Second Site, in many cases with more options than offered for TMG reports.

 The Components of a Basic Website